newtonmunene99/tasker/README.md

 - [ ] Scheduled local notifications for tasks tagged as Important and have a due date.
 - [ ] Option to edit tags
 - [ ] Publish to play store
+- [ ] Redesign ui to custom design.
+(Not following Material/Cupertino)

 ## Icon/Logo